-Palm Beach County SUPPORTS modification of the 75% recycling goal to incorporate input from the counties who have a statutory obligation to implement and finance such a goal.
+Palm Beach County SUPPORTS the development of a new recycling goal that incorporates this input from the counties, as it is the counties that have a statutory obligation to implement and finance such a goal.

-Palm Beach County further SUPPORTS that the FDEP develop rules and propose legislation that focuses on landfill diversion goals, instead of a weight-based or Sustainable Materials Management (SMM) goal or a combination thereof.
+Palm Beach County further SUPPORTS that the FDEP develop rules and propose legislation that combines both public and private interests and focuses on landfill diversion goals instead of a traditional weight-based or Sustainable Materials Management (SMM) goal or a combination thereof, and includes local grants and incentives to encourage the development of recycling infrastructure, local markets and resident education.